-Which legislation sets out the regulatory framework for the marketing, authorisation and pricing of pharmaceutical products, including generic drugs?
-Which bodies are entrusted with enforcing these rules?
+1 What is the applicable regulatory framework for the authorisation, pricing and marketing of pharmaceutical products, including generic drugs?

 The primary legislation for the marketing, authorisation and pricing of pharmaceutical products is Law No. 1262 on Pharmacies and Pharmaceuticals, which dates from 1928.
 Law No. 3359 on Basic Health Services is also relevant to this matter.
 These statutes provide a basic regulatory framework and leave the details for regulation up to the secondary legislation.